- Varicent Blog

-People are complex and multi-layered—and so are their motivations.
-When it comes to designing an incentive compensation program that taps into these motivations to encourage positive behavior, it’s impossible to take a one-size-fits-all approach.
-Instead, it’s important to take some time upfront to define precisely what you want your plan to achieve, and how you can achieve much better results.
+Sales reps have complex and multi-layered motivations.
+When designing a sales compensation program that taps into these motivations to encourage positive behavior, it's impossible to take a one-size-fits-all approach.
+Instead, it's important to take some time upfront to define precisely what you want your sales incentive program to achieve and how you can achieve much better results.

 The first question you should ask when creating a sales compensation framework is: who should you include in the scheme?
 For some groups, it's immediately obvious whether they should or shouldn't be included.
 For example, in the case of a sales incentive plan, for core frontline sales staff that own customer territories and relationships, the answer is nearly always "yes".
 Equally, those that work in entirely non-customer-facing support roles—including clerical and back-office roles—should clearly not be eligible for a sales incentive plan (though they probably should be eligible for a broader corporate incentive plan).